Kim-Quirk/Python-Tutorial/2-linked-list.md

 We will be providing you with some basic code to help you get started.
 See the starting code file here: [linked_list_start.py](./python/linked_list_start.py)

+Starting with the following linked list, [5, 4, 3, 7, 2, 6, 1], run the following tests below to see if your solution is working.

+* Test 1: Add positions 1 and 3 together.
+This should equal 8.
+* Test 2: Add positions 3 and 5 together.
+This should equal 5.
+* Test 3: Add positions 2 and 4 together.
+This should equal 11.
+* Test 4: Add positions 5 and 6 together.
+This should equal 8.

 Use the following code test cases to test your solution.

 ```python